What is Help to Buy?

 Who is eligible?

-- The scheme is currently open to both first time buyers and existing home owners.
-However, from April 2021 Help to Buy equity will only be available for first time buyers.
+- The scheme was previously open to both first time buyers and existing home owners.
+However, since April 2021 Help to Buy equity loan is only be available for first time buyers.
 This is to ensure the scheme is used as it is intended to be, by people who really need it.
-Before April 2021, homeowners can reserve a new build property using Help to Buy as long as their existing property is sold before they complete on the new property.

 - Help to Buy is only available in England.
 However, Scottish and Welsh governments and the Northern Ireland Housing Executive run similar schemes.